mcmchris/expert-projects/gesture-appliances-control-brainchip.md

 Use this block to turn raw images into pose vectors, then pair it with an ML block to detect what a person is doing.

-PoseNet processing block is just enabled for Enterprise projects, if we want to use it on a Developer one, we need to locally run the block, for this, you must clone the [PoseNet block repository](https://github.com/edgeimpulse/pose-estimation-processing-block) and the README steps.
+PoseNet processing block is just enabled for Enterprise projects, if we want to use it on a Developer one, we need to locally run the block, for this, you must clone the [PoseNet block repository](https://github.com/edgeimpulse/pose-estimation-processing-block) and follow the __README__ steps.

 You will end up with an URL similar to "https://abe7-2001-1308-a2ca-4f00-e65f-1ff-fe27-d3aa.ngrok-free.app" hosting the processing block, click on **Add a processing block** > **Add custom block**, then paste the [**ngrok**](https://ngrok.com/) generated URL, and click on **Add block**.